kubotal/kad-doc/kad/docs/getting-started/05-installation-existing-cluster.md

 - `kadtest1` which corresponds to the cluster used in this section.
 - `kadtest2` which corresponds to the cluster used in the second installation variant.

-The `kadtest1` directory itself contains two subdirectories:
+The `kadtest1` directory itself contains two subdirectories and a file:

 - `deployments`, intended to store the definitions of the deployed applications.
+- `context.yaml`, a file containing all cluster's context information.
+More on this later.
 - `flux` for use by FluxCD.
 All Kubernetes manifests placed in this directory will be applied by FluxCD during its initialization.
 Here, you will find the deployment manifest for KAD: kad.yaml.